 The Giardiasis in cats guidelines were published by Tim Gruffydd-Jones et al. in the Journal of Feline Medicine and Surgery 2013, 15, 650-652.
 This update has been compiled by Corine Boucraut-Baralon.

 Giardia is a protozoal parasite that infects the small intestine of cats and can cause diarrhoea.
-The biotypes considered as feline specific biotypes do not appear to infect humans but zoonotic biotypes (isolated from human cases) are frequently found in cats.
-Infection is most common in young cats particularly from multicat backgrounds.
+The biotypes considered as feline specific biotypes do not appear to infect humans, but zoonotic biotypes (isolated from human cases) are frequently found in cats.
+Infection is most common in young cats, particularly from multi-cat backgrounds.
 Infected cats that develop clinical signs show small intestinal diarrhoea and there may be associated weight loss.
-Diagnosis of infection is usually based on an in practice ELISA for faecal antigen or zinc sulphate flotation of several pooled faecal samples.
-PCR tests are available but not used so widely.
-Infection can be detected in clinically healthy cats; so interpretation of a positive result in cats with diarrhoea requires care.
-Fenbendazole or metronidazole are regarded as the treatments of choice.
-Secondary gut changes may take some time to resolve; so diarrhoea may continue for some time after infection has been eliminated.
+Diagnosis of infection is usually based on an in-practice ELISA for faecal antigen or zinc sulphate flotation of several pooled faecal samples.
+PCR tests are available but not widely used.
+Infection can be detected in clinically healthy cats; so, interpretation of positive results in cats with diarrhoea requires care.
+Fenbendazole or metronidazole are the treatments of choice.
+Since secondary gut changes could take time to resolve, diarrhoea can continue even after infection has been eliminated.

-A number of names have been used for the coccidian flagellate protozoan parasite giardia – G. duodenalis (also known as G. lamblia or G. intestinalis).
-Giardia can infect a number of hosts including man.
-Seven different molecular subtypes have been identified designated A-G (table 1).
-F is the subgroup seen in cats whereas A and B are the main subgroups in man (Lebbad et al., 2010).
-This was therefore not considered to be a zoonotic infection (Xiao and Fayer, 2008; Ballweber et al., 2010).
-But numerous recent studies show that A and B subtypes may be isolated from dogs and cats, in some of them more frequently than F sub-type considered as feline-specific.
+Several names have been used for the coccidian flagellate protozoan parasite giardia – G. duodenalis (also known as G. lamblia or G. intestinalis).
+Giardia can infect a number of hosts, including man.
+Eight different molecular subtypes have been identified, designated A-H (Table 1).
+F is the subgroup seen in cats, whereas A and B are the main subgroups in man (Lebbad et al., 2010).
+This was therefore not considered to be a zoonotic infection (Xiao and Fayer, 2008; Ballweber et al., 2010), although numerous recent studies have shown that A and B subtypes can be isolated from dogs and cats, sometimes more frequently than the F subtype that is considered to be feline-specific.

 Table 1.
 Genetic assemblages (Sub-types) of Giardia duodenalis infecting different species (revised nomenclature by Thompson and Monis, 2012)